myownsumm/frontend-developer-assignment/DEV-NOTES.md

 The refactoring makes the available recipient components reusable for both panels, accepting configurable action props (select vs remove) to handle the different behaviors needed in each context.

+## Search Consistency Across Panels

+### Design Decision

+Both the available and selected recipient panels should have search functionality to provide consistent behavior and UX.
+Users can filter recipients by:
+- Company domain names (e.g., "timescale" matches "timescale.com")
+- Email addresses (partial match, case-insensitive)

+### Implementation Approach

+Instead of providing a separate autocomplete component, the search filters the existing recipient lists.
+This allows users to interact with the same familiar elements (groups, individual recipients) in a known manner, maintaining consistency with the rest of the UI.
+The search is implemented at the derived atom level for optimal performance, filtering groups and recipients before they reach the UI components.